cherry51015/Levi-legal_AI_assistant/README.md

 **Embedding model:** Google's `models/embedding-001` (768-dimensional), used with `task_type="retrieval_document"` when indexing the corpus and `task_type="retrieval_query"` at query time — this asymmetric embedding mode is Gemini's recommended setup for retrieval tasks, rather than embedding queries and documents identically.

-**Corpus:** 153K+ legal clauses, indexed with `faiss.IndexFlatIP` over L2-normalized embeddings (cosine similarity via inner product). *[FILL IN: source/composition of the clause corpus — which legal domains, jurisdictions, or datasets it was built from]*
+**Corpus:** 153K+ legal clauses, indexed with `faiss.IndexFlatIP` over L2-normalized embeddings (cosine similarity via inner product).
+The corpus was curated from three legal datasets: **CUAD (Contract Understanding Atticus Dataset)** for commercial contract clauses, **LexGLUE** for diverse legal NLP benchmarks spanning multiple legal domains, and **ILTUR**, providing additional legal documents and statutory text.
+The combined corpus covers contracts, legislation, and other legal documents across multiple legal domains, enabling broad retrieval for legal question answering.

 **Hybrid retrieval:** Dense FAISS search and a BM25 keyword index (`rank_bm25`, via LangChain's `BM25Retriever`) are combined through `EnsembleRetriever` with equal weighting (0.5 / 0.5).
 This means an exact statutory term or case number (BM25's strength) and a semantically similar but differently worded clause (dense embeddings' strength) can both surface for the same query — neither retrieval mode alone reliably covers both cases in legal text, where exact terminology often matters as much as meaning.